p-avery/apache-tomcat/README.md

 tomcat-ansible-role
 ===================

-An Ansible role to install and configure Apache Tomcat on CentOS/RHEL.
+Ansible role to install and configure Apache Tomcat on CentOS/RHEL.

 Requirements